Patients Are Designing The Future Of Healthcare

 Health design thinking challenges the current hierarchical process of medical research, which focuses on academic expertise, by actively engaging diverse stakeholders.
 By demonstrating the success of integrating design into research, such studies are proving a more collaborative approach among patients, caregivers, researchers, and clinicians.

-The customer or the patient is always first, and while this is true, most of the time, financial or technical limitations can often restrain organizations in implementing improvements.
+The customer or the patient is always first, and while this is true, most of the time, financial or technical limitations can often restrain organizations from implementing improvements.
 However, keeping these improvements small but specific allows technology to play an important part in the provision of care.

 Mapping the right technology to the right moment